 The no-hitter remains one of the most notable feats in baseball.
 Even if it seems like no-hitters are on the rise, there is an argument that isn't the case, and no matter how you slice it, it is one of the game's greatest achievements to get 27 or more outs without surrendering a single hit.

-To wit: Five current MLB teams have had only one no-hitter in their entire existence.
+To wit: Four current MLB teams have had only one no-hitter in their entire existence.

 Thus, we look at the last no-hitter for every team.
 If you weren't around for the last one, odds are you've got quite a wait for the next one.